MicrosoftDocs/navdevitpro-content-pr/new-dev/devenv-txt2al-tool.md

 |--type|The type of object to convert.
 Allowed values: Codeunit, Table, Page, Report, Query, XmlPort|
 |--help|Show help screen.|

-> NOTE: The conversion tool should only be used for export.
-Importing objects that have been exported can damage your application!
+> NOTE: It is recommended to only use the conversion tool for export.
+Importing objects that have been exported can damage your application.

 ## See Also
 [Developing Extensions Using the New Development Environment](newdev-dev-overview.md)